Transformation, Innovation and Growth

 The results were in line with the reports from project managers and leaders.

 First of all it is remarkable that most respondents state that the key challenges are not about the financial resources or the technology.
 And even management support is not the key point.

 Successful transformation is not a matter of financial resources or technology.

 The major obstacles are related to management area which are not necessarily new.
 But they are increasingly challenging in an environment where project selection and implementation agility matters.
 This is necessary to lead or keep up with the exponential pace of change.

 The starting point for digital and business transformation can be caused by different impulses:

-- a fundamental change in the customers, such as a demographic change.
+- fundamental changes in the customer base, such as a demographic change.

 Most successful projects do not start with a grand master plan which is then being followed in all detail.
-Instead, the successful projects start with an idea, a business case or even only with the incubation of an idea which is designed, tested, refined before it is spreading through out the organisation or being standardized as a successful process, pattern or practice.
+Instead, the successful projects start with an idea, a business case or even only with the incubation of an idea.
+This first step helps you to make sure that idea or product is designed, tested, refined before it is spreading through out the organisation.
+Or they are being standardized as a successful process, pattern or practice.